Reinpal/reinpal.github.io/about.md

 header: black
 ---

 Hello!
-My name is Stefan Reinprecht and I’m an interdisciplinary  designer from Graz, Austria and if you love filmmaking or webdesign, I want to work with you.
+My name is Stefan Reinprecht and I’m an interdisciplinary  designer from Graz, Austria.
+I'm really enthusiastic about webdesign and filmmaking, if you're like me, it would be nice if we could work together.

 ### My story

 The first time I set foot into the design-field was when I started skateboarding as a teenager.
-We made logos for our crew and back then crappily filmed our crapy tricks, you gotta start somewhere I guess.
+We made logos for our crew and back then crappily filmed our crappy tricks, you gotta start somewhere I guess.
 The experiences I’ve made while filming is where my love for the moving image comes from.
-Since then pretty much always held a camera in my hands.
+Since then I pretty much always held a camera in my hands.

 Webdesign and Development came into my life in 2009 during Business School with Information Technology.
-With technology moving at an unparralelled pace, there's more need than ever to have an appropriate web appearance.
+With technology moving at an unparalleled pace, there's more need than ever to have an appropriate web appearance.
 And I want to help companies to achieve that.

 ### My goals

 In 2012 I started studying Information Design at FH Joanneum in Graz.
-Where I not only have the opportunity to sharpen my skills with moving images and code, but also to dive into other fields of design to round of my skillset as a designer.
+Where I not only have the opportunity to sharpen my skills with moving images and code, but also to dive into other fields of design to round off my skillset as a designer.

 These valuable experiences from various design fields have broadened my skill-set and that's why I'm interested in working with modern, interdisciplinary teams.
 I'm currently looking for an internship, so if you like what you see, please send me an [E-Mail](mailto:hello@stefanreinprecht.at).